News

 13 November 2025

-Front row, Her Excellency Sheikha Dwa bint Khalid Al Khalifah, Dr Mouna Chetehouna and Lamea institute officials attending the lecture.
+Front row: Her Excellency Sheikha Dwa bint Khalid Al Khalifa, Dr Mouna Chetehouna and Lamea institute officials attending the lecture.

-Front row, Her Excellency Sheikha Dwa bint Khalid Al Khalifah, Dr Mouna Chetehouna and Lamea institute officials attending the lecture.
+Front row: Her Excellency Sheikha Dwa bint Khalid Al Khalifa, Dr Mouna Chetehouna and Lamea institute officials attending the lecture.

-Centre Her Excellency Sheikha Dwa bint Khalid Al Khalifah and Dr Mouna Chetehouna.
-Far right, Lamea General Manager and QMUL Alumna Ms. Dabya al-Rafaei.
-Far left, Board member Fatema Albastaki.
+Centre: Her Excellency Sheikha Dwa bint Khalid Al Khalifa and Dr Mouna Chetehouna.
+Far right: Lamea General Manager and QMUL Alumna Ms. Dabya al-Rafaei.
+Far left: Board member Fatema Albastaki.

-Centre Her Excellency Sheikha Dwa bint Khalid Al Khalifah and Dr Mouna Chetehouna.
-Far right, Lamea General Manager and QMUL Alumna Ms. Dabya al-Rafaei.
-Far left, Board member Fatema Albastaki.
+Centre: Her Excellency Sheikha Dwa bint Khalid Al Khalifa and Dr Mouna Chetehouna.
+Far right: Lamea General Manager and QMUL Alumna Ms. Dabya al-Rafaei.
+Far left: Board member Fatema Albastaki.

-Participants included representatives from major national organisations such as BAPCO Energies, Bahrain Institute of Banking and Finance (BIBF), alongside emerging leaders from diverse sectors.
+Participants included representatives from major national organisations such as BAPCO Energies and the Bahrain Institute of Banking and Finance (BIBF), alongside emerging leaders from diverse sectors.
 The session explored how artificial intelligence and human judgment can work together to create intelligent, ethical, and adaptive professional ecosystems for the future.

 Dr Chetehouna expressed her appreciation for the honour of the invitation and the warm hospitality extended throughout her visit, noting that the alignment between Queen Mary’s global outlook and Bahrain’s national aspirations creates powerful opportunities for future collaboration.